sadakosa/piprip_semantic-scholar-scraper/README.md

 2. TO INSTALL PYTHON AND PIP
-sudo yum install -y python3-pip sudo yum install -y python3
+sudo yum install -y python3-pip python3

 3. TO INSTALL CHROME AND CHROME DRIVER